Frequently Asked Questions

 How do I get started?

 The first step is to fill out an application.
 Applications are available online under the Volunteer link, or you can contact our office at 301-777-1262 for an application.
 After your application is received, you will be contacted for an in-person interview.
 CASA training is required for volunteers.
-Training consists of 30 hours of classes both in person and online, and a 3-hour court observation.
-Classes are offered several times a year, and morning and evening classes are available.
+Training consists of 30 hours of pre-service instruction from a CASA staff member.
+Training is available on-demand after the interview process.
 Following the successful completion of training, you will be sworn in by the Circuit Court as a Court Appointed Special Advocate.
 You will then be assigned to a child.